 The Mission of the Cooley Innocence Project

 Shortly after the statute went into effect, The Thomas M. Cooley Law School initiated The Cooley Innocence Project.
 In May 2001, it began operation as a law school clinic.
 Operating under the DNA Statutory criteria, the Project's dual mission is to identify, provide legal assistance to, and secure the release of persons who are wrongfully imprisoned for crimes they did not commit and to provide its students with an excellent learning experience.
-It is the only such project in the state.
+It is the only such DNA project in the state.

 Each term the project accepts 6-10 especially qualified students to work with faculty experienced in criminal and post-conviction law to review and evaluate post-conviction cases for strong evidence of factual innocence and prepare appropriate cases for court action.
 Cooley Law School students, under faculty supervision, work directly on the project and are intricately involved in various operations of the project; such as creating screening procedures, obtaining and reviewing case histories, applying screening devices, investigating facts, interviewing involved persons, writing case time lines and summaries, performing case analyses, preparing written case evaluations and pleadings.
 As a case is selected for legal action, the project prepares pleadings for court filing and a student is assigned to assist a participating attorney.
-A group of over 160 criminal defense practitioners state-wide have agreed to work with the project faculty and students in taking cases to court on a pro bono basis.
+A group of criminal defense practitioners state-wide, and Cooley alumni, have agreed to work with the project faculty and students in taking certain cases to court on a pro bono basis.

 At the beginning of the term, you will be expected to attend an orientation session.
 The purpose of this session is to familiarize you with the policies and procedures, and to familiarize you with Michigan’s DNA testing statute and DNA testing in general.